cinderalla/syncer/README.md

 `SRC_SIZE || BLK_SIZE || HASH0 || HASH1 || ...`

-SRC_SIZE contains size of the source, when it was firstly read.
+SRC_SIZE contains size of the source, when it was initially read.
 BLK_SIZE is the blocksize used.
 Both are 64-bit big-endian unsigned integers.
 If either size or blocksize differs, then syncer will deny using that statefile as a precaution.
 HASHx is BLAKE2b-512 hash output, 64 bytes.